SteveALee/fullmeasure-blog/source/_posts/using-a-pc-as-a-simple-synth.md

 ## Solution

-Like most moder controllers, the LPK25 connects to a PC using USB midi which makes life simpler that the old MIDI connectors.
-It also sends on MIDI ch 1.
+Like most modern controllers, the LPK25 connects to a PC using USB midi which makes life simpler than the old 5 pin DIN connectors.
+It also sends on MIDI ch 1 by default so should be fine.
 AKIA provide a little settings editor but I found it was unecessary in this case.
-The setup steps are.
+The setup steps are:

 - Connect the keyboard to the laptop using a USB cable (mini plug at AKAI end)
 - Install a MIDI Synth to make the sounds.
 Windows has long shipped with one but it's truely aweful